Comprehensive service

 I can scan for common errors and identify unfixable details and suggest solutions.

-THE GOLDEN RULE: I can identify instances where trying something new simply won't work.
+THE GOLDEN RULE: I can identify instances where the detailer is trying something new that simply won't work.

-Detailing rebar drawings and schedules is a complicated task, mistakes will be made and without hands on experience it is not possible to know what is practicable in all instances.
-I can be a great asset in reducing these mistakes and oversights.
+Detailing rebar drawings and schedules is a complicated task, mistakes will be made and without 'hands on' experience it is not possible to know what is practicable in all instances.
+My extensive knowledge can be a great asset to your company in reducing these mistakes and oversights.